sunilabrahamindia/sunilabraham/publications/thats-the-unkindest-cut-mr-sibal.md

 created: 2025-11-22
 ---

-**That's the Unkindest Cut, Mr Sibal** is a commentary by Sunil Abraham published in the *Deccan Chronicle* on 11 December 2011.
+**That's the Unkindest Cut, Mr. Sibal** is a commentary by Sunil Abraham published in the *Deccan Chronicle* on 11 December 2011.
 The article examines ministerial pressure on social media platforms to pre-screen user content, situates these demands within the framework of the IT Act and its amendments, and argues that online speech in India will endure despite escalating regulatory pressures.

 ## Contents